 Professor Barbara Mennel

-Rothman Chair and Director, Center for the Humanities and Public Sphere
+Rothman Chair and Director, Center for the Humanities and the Public Sphere

 Ph.D., Cornell University